-Theories of stresses and strains.
-Material behavior for general anisotropic, orthotropic and isotropic materials.
+Theories of stress and strains.
+Linear elastic general anisotropic, orthotropic and isotropic material behaviors.
 Formulation of elasticity and boundary conditions.
 Plane stress and plane strain.
-Navier equations.
-Calculus of variations and its application to elasticity.
+Navier equations, Calculus of variations and its application to elasticity.
 Energy formulation.
 Unsymmetrical bending and shear center.
 Torsion of beams of noncircular cross-sections.
-Beams on elastic foundations.
-Curved beams.
+If time permits, beams on elastic foundations will be covered as well.